dscfuto/community-code-of-conduct/README.md

 ## Our Goal

 This community is dedicated to providing a harassment-free experience for everyone.
-We do not tolerate harassment of participants in any form.
+We do not tolerate harassment of participants in any form.Our goal is to create Impact.
+ Impact students, and empower them to impact their communities through technology.

+## About DSC FUTO
+Developer Student Clubs (DSC)  is program presented by Google Developers.
+DSCs are university based community groups for students.
+Students from all undergraduate or graduate programs with an interest in growing as a developer are welcome.
+By joining a DSC FUTO, students grow their knowledge in a peer-to-peer learning environment and build solutions for local businesses and their community.
+Developer Student Clubs bridge the gap between Theory and Practical Application for student developers.

+## Wher Did we come from?
+DSC launched in 2017 as a pilot in India to help solve the challenges university graduates were facing securing employment in the tech industry.
+We aimed to provide students with the resources, opportunities and, experience necessary to be industry ready,  all while still pursuing their degrees.
+Since then, the program grew to Indonesia and Africa.
+This year we are growing globally.
+From Asia to Africa; Europe, parts of the Middle East and North America- DSCs are training thousands of student developers and working with their communities to solve real-life problems- Check out some of our stories to learn more.
+We are going to be in 700 universities across the globe by fall 2019!

 ## Applicability and Scope